Two hours seems to be the magic (and dreaded!) number of hours many babies will sleep before waking again. All. Night. Long.

 Yes, I want sleep!

 Please note that we are not referring to newborn babies waking for feeds every couple of hours, which is quite normal and to be expected!
 Instead, we are referring to those babies who had maybe started sleeping longer stretches at night and then suddenly reverted to waking every 2 hours.
 Or babies who have been sleeping well between bedtime and midnight and then waking 2 hourly after that, or babies who have continued to wake every 2 hours well beyond the newborn stage.

 We also have to say that the purpose of this article isn't to discourage you from responding to your baby overnight or to in any way "force" your baby to sleep through the night if they aren't ready.
 We simply want to share our knowledge of what can cause this overnight change in your baby's sleep cycles and some possible ways around it.

-Our Little Ones App helps to take the guesswork out of why your baby is frequently waking overnight and our certified sleep consultants are available in the Little Ones Village if you need further support.
+Our Sleep Programs help to take the guesswork out of why your baby is frequently waking overnight and our certified sleep consultants are available in the Little Ones Village if you need further support.

 Let's start by looking at your newborn baby...

 Your newborn baby's sleep and sleep cycles are still relatively immature at this age.
 They will more easily drift between sleep cycles in the day, meaning you can often achieve nice long naps.

 By around 6 weeks, your baby will hopefully have started consolidating their sleep into more noticeable awake and nap periods in the day and might well have begun sleeping in longer stretches overnight too.
 Their night-time sleep cycles at this age are around 4-6 hours long, and this is why your baby might start doing these longer stints at night, waking just once or twice for a feed.
 When this happens, you can feel like a new person again after coming through the tricky and exhausting newborn phase!